Romanian cuisine

 Romanian cuisine (Bucătăria românească) is a diverse blend of different dishes from several traditions with which it has come into contact, but it also maintains its own character.
-It has been mainly influenced by Turkish and a series of European cuisines in particular from the Balkans, or Hungarian cuisine as well as culinary elements stemming from the cuisines of Central Europe.
+It has been influenced mainly by Ottoman and Turkish cuisine but also a series of European cuisines in particular from the Balkan Peninsula, Greek cuisine and Hungarian cuisine as well as culinary elements stemming from the cuisines of Central Europe.

-Romanian cuisine includes numerous holiday dishes arranged according to the mentioned season and holiday since the country has its roots in the Eastern Orthodox Church.
+Romanian cuisine includes numerous holiday dishes arranged according to the mentioned season and holiday since the country has its religious roots in Eastern Orthodoxy.
 Romanian dishes consist of vegetables, cereals, fruits, honey, milk, dairy products, meat and game.